 Other commonly reported primary brain tumors in dogs include undifferentiated sarcomas, gliomas, pituitary tumors, and ventricular tumors (eg, choroid plexus papillomas, ependymomas).

-Depending on the part of the brain affected, dogs with canine brain tumours show an array of signs and symptoms.
-However, seizures, which can be severe, are one of the most common symptoms associated with brain tumors in dogs.
-If an older dog (e.g. 10 years or older) has had seizures for a month or two but is otherwise healthy, then suspect brain tumor.
+However, one hallmark symptom associated with brain tumors in dogs is seizures, which can be severe.
+If an older dog (e.g. 10 years or older) has had seizures for a month or two but is otherwise healthy, suspect brain tumor.

 Some other symptoms to watch for include: